• Home

 Can I make the frostings the night before?

-Store them in bowls covered with plastic wrap in the fridge.
+Yes you can!
+If making the frostings the night before, keep in bowls covered with plastic wrap in the fridge.

 When ready to use, bring the frostings to room temperature and rewhip them to regain that creaminess.